Regulatory6 min read

 The legal pathway for accessing peptides in 2026 is straightforward, though it does require medical oversight.
 First, a patient completes a consultation with a licensed healthcare provider.
 This can be done in person or through a licensed telehealth platform.
 The provider reviews the patient's health history, symptoms, lab work if applicable, and treatment goals.
 If the provider determines that a peptide therapy is appropriate, they write a prescription.

-That prescription is then sent to a licensed compounding pharmacy, either a 503A pharmacy (which compounds for individual patients based on prescriptions) or a 503B outsourcing facility (which can produce larger batches under stricter FDA oversight).
+That prescription is then sent to a licensed compounding pharmacy, either 503A or 503B as described above.
 The pharmacy compounds the peptide according to USP standards, with proper sterility testing and potency verification.
 The finished product is shipped directly to the patient, typically in injectable form, though some peptides are available as oral capsules or nasal sprays.

 This is the same pathway used for thousands of other compounded medications, from bioidentical hormones to custom dermatological preparations.
 The key requirement is a valid prescription from a licensed provider.
 No prescription means no legal access, period.